Is Apartment 7A Based on a True Story?

 With Natalie Erika James at the helm, ‘Apartment 7A’ revolves around Terry Gionoffrio, a dancer in 1960’s New York City attempting to make it big on Broadway.
 At the precipice of securing a breakthrough role, she injures her ankle during rehearsal and is forced to shift to the Bramford apartments.
 An elderly couple, the Castevets, take her under their wing and promise to help her restart her career.
 However, Terry begins to notice unnerving occurrences in the building, with the Castevets seemingly bearing ulterior motives in their aid.
 The horror film paints an intimate portrait of a young woman pouring her heart and soul into her work to succeed, with her subsequent supernatural trials becoming all the more harrowing.

-A prequel to the ‘Rosemary’s Baby,’ ‘Apartment 7A’ expands on the horror classic’s story by creating its own backstory for one of the original’s minor characters, Terry Gionoffrio.
-Rosemary’s Baby is a genre-defining 1967 novel by Ira Levin that created many of the satanic and cult story elements that can be observed in horror media to this day.
-The book was adapted to film by Roman Polanski, receiving universal critical acclaim like its source material, eventually becoming a seminal work.
+A prequel to ‘Rosemary’s Baby,’ ‘Apartment 7A’ expands on the horror classic’s story by creating its own backstory for one of the minor characters of the original — Terry Gionoffrio.
+The 1986 movie is an adaptation of a genre-defining 1967 novel by Ira Levin that created many of the satanic and cult story elements that can be observed in horror media to this day.
+It was adapted into a film by Roman Polanski, receiving universal critical acclaim like its source material, eventually becoming a seminal work.

 Rosemary’s Baby